anagha-google/ray-labs/01-sklearn/module-04-ray-train-sklearn-primer-README.md

 ### 1.1.
 Content covered

-1. Running sklearn sample without Ray's parallelization
+1. Running sklearn sample without Ray's parallelization - takes ~5 minutes
-2. Running the same sample with Ray for distributing the work
+2. Running the same sample with Ray for distributing the work - takes ~1 minute
-3. Review the performance improvement with using Ray
+3. Reflect on the performance improvement with using Ray, and the simplicity of seamlessly scaling sklearn across workers!
-4. Learn how to submit a job to Ray job API and understand the IAM permissions nunances with Ray on Vertex AI as it stands.
+4. Learn how to submit a job to Ray job API and understand the IAM permissions nuances with Ray on Vertex AI as it stands.
 5. Navigate to the Ray dashboard and review execution

 <hr>